enets/enets2-php-sdk/README.md

 Use this method to set the development environment, whether TEST environment or LIVE environment.

 **The following methods are available to get data for further processing upon receiving response from NETS system.**

+*getNetsReference()*
+Use this method to get the reference data returned by NETS.

+*getNetsStatus()*
+Use this method to get the status of transaction.

+*getNetsMessage()*
+Use this method to get the description of the transaction status.

+*getAuthorizationDate()*
+Use this method to get the authorization date and time of a transaction.

+*getAuthorizationAmount()*
+Use this method to get the authorization amount deducted from the customer.

+*getAuthorizationCode()*
+Use this method to get the authorization code deducted from the customer.
+Only available for Credit Card transaction.

+*getStageResponseCode()*
+Use this method to get Stage Response from NETS.
+List of possible Stage Responses are available in NETS Developer Portal.

+*getTransactionRandom()*
+Use this method to get Transaction Random.

+*getActionCode()*
+Use this method to get action code of the transaction.

+**The following methods are used to perform action required to make a transaction request or to handle a transaction response.*

+*getTransactionRequest()*
+Use this method to get the raw transaction request in array format.

+*getQueryRequest()*
+Use this method to get the raw query request in array format.

+*getPayload($request)*
+Use this method to convert raw reqest in array format to a json format.

+*getHmac($request_payload)*
+Use this method to calculate HMAC from a json-formatted payload.

+*query()*
+Use this method to perform query to NETS system.

+*run()*
+Use this method to execute te script required to send transaction request to NETS system.
+Note that it is currently supported only submission mode B (Browser to Server).

+*getFrontendResponse()*
+Use those method to get the response data from redirection and return an array, containing the processing result, for further processing.

+*getBackendResponse()*
+Use those method to get the response data from backend notification and return an array, containing the processing result, for further processing.